cclvi256/cclvi256.github.io/_posts/2024-04-10-Java_and_OOP.md

 So when object-oriented, he hear someone let himself stand up, first he use his **eyes** and **memory** to judge if he'll be blocked when standing up, use his **brain** to choose his position and which muscles to use, then send the instructions to **muscle** through **spinal cord** and **nerve**.
 This is consistent with the way humans think.

+Then it comes to the comparison on code level.
 When using structured programming, we can found the functions are highly coupled.
 For example, the `stand()` has at least 4 groups of parameters, the first is Eric, **whom was let to stand**, the second is his **position**, the third is his **surroundings**, the fourth is his **physical status**, etc. In fact, each of the groups of parameter can contain many items from other functions.
 High coupling cannot be more terrible in teamwork, because we should know all about your teammate's code or interfaces.

 But things will get better when using OOP, when using OOP, the only data interaction can be from objects.
 Eric is a complex object composited of his **physiological systems**, **organs**, **tissues**, or even **cells**.
 So the coupling relationships are simpler and clearer, and each of the parts has to do its best, which's already enough.